mapme-initiative/mapme.pipelines/README.md

       min_size: 1
 ```

-When putting above content in a file called `config.yaml`,
+Putting the content above in a file called `config.yaml`,
-to run the pipeline, we now have to run:
+all we have to do to run the configured pipeline is:

 ```r
 library(mapme.biodiversity)